LintaoAmons/scratch.nvim/README.md

 - [ ] create user command
 - [ ] fzf scratch file content and open
 - [ ] Template codes when create specific filetype(configurable)

+## Change Log

+### v0.3.0

+- Remove hardcoded path and set default dir to `cache`, thus I think windows can use this, thanks to #2
+- Add `scratchWithName` function, though I may not use it but I think somebody may find it useful